cisco-en-programmability/splunk-apps/README.md

 - Open Splunk
 - Visit the Apps management page
 - Click "Install App from file"
-- Choose the `Splunk-TA-cisco-dnacenter.spl` file and check the box next to "Upgrade app.
+- Choose the `Splunk-TA-cisco-catalyst-center.spl` file and check the box next to "Upgrade app.
 Checking this will overwrite the app if it already exists."
 - Click the "Upload" button.
-- Repeat for the `Splunk_CiscoDNACenter.spl` file.
+- Repeat for the `Splunk-cisco-catalyst-center.spl` file.

 ### 🔑 License